lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    - Note that, after having processed the EAD items, the SPO might actually need to store them throughout the whole EDHOC execution, e.g., in order to refer to them also when processing later EDHOC messages in the current EDHOC session.

 The SPO performs the following tasks on an incoming EDHOC message M:

+* The SPO checks whether M does not include an EAD item whose presence was expected, based on the related list maintained throughout the EDHOC session.
+If such an EAD item is absent, the SPO can come to an early determination about whether and how to proceed with the processing of M.

+  In particular, if an EAD item is absent although its presence was strictly required, then the SPO can early abort the EDHOC session, thereby avoiding potentially costly operations (e.g., the retrieval and validation of the authentication credential associated with the other peer).

 * The SPO fetches and/or validates the authentication credential CRED associated with the other peer, based on a dedicated EAD item of M or on the ID_CRED field of M (for EDHOC message_2 or message_3).